yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRT54GS.rst

 In idle mode, radio on: 0.45 A

 ('''NOTE:''' this also means one can follow the boot process nicely from the current draw... perhaps this could be usefull in debugging?
-Morse error messages on the amp meter, I think I'm getting carried away).
+Morse error messages on the Ammeter, I think I'm getting carried away).

 Inserting or retracting a networking cable gives a ~2 s peak of 0.02 A